BillClinton/Cloud-Carousel/README.md

 The files in the resources directory contain required JavaScript and CSS files.
 If you put them somewhere else, make sure to update the cloud-carousel.php config file.

-By default, this spark will look for you image filed in the /resources/images directory.
+By default, this spark will look for your image files in the /resources/images directory.
 Update the cloud-carousel.php config file with the actual location of your images.

 ## To Do